dfinity/response-verification/examples/http-certification/assets/README.md

 }
 ```

 The next function to look at is another reusable function that builds upon the previous function to certify an asset with a specific encoding.
 This function will check for a file with an additional file extension matching the requested encoding in the statically included asset directory.

-For example, when certifying `index.html` with `gzip` encoding this function will check for `index.html.gzip`.
+For example, when certifying `index.html` with `gzip` encoding, this function will check for `index.html.gzip`.
 If the encoded asset exists, then it is certified using the previously defined `certify_asset_response` function.
 This function will silently fail if the encoded file does not exist.
-This is necessary because the frontend project contains assets that will not be encoded, images for example are already in a compressed format so they are not encoded.
+This is necessary because the frontend project contains assets that will not be encoded.
+Images, for example, are already in a compressed format so they are not encoded.

 ```rust
 fn certify_asset_with_encoding(